Time-Consistent Asset Allocation for Risk Measures in a L\'evy Market: Introduction

-We model the stock returns by an $\alpha$-stable L{\'e}vy processes.
-This model is more general than the classical Black-Scholes model and is favorable for several reasons, see Cont and Tankov \cite[pp. 1-16]{Cont}: for example, one major drawback is that the Black-Scholes model does not admit heavy tails which are empirically observed in financial markets.
-Another drawback is that the Black-Scholes model does not allow for large, sudden movements of the asset prices, and furthermore, induces a financial market which is complete in the sense that all risks can be perfectly hedged, which again might not be realistic.
-Since we only assume $\rho$ to be law-invariant, translation or shift-invariant, and positively homogeneous, our results encompass most standard or alternative risk measures like Value at Risk, Average Value at Risk, variance, standard deviation, or generalized deviation measures, see Jorion \cite{jorion2007value}, F{\"o}llmer and Schied \cite{Follmer}, or Rockafeller et al. \cite{rockafellar2002deviation}.
-We emphasize that $\rho$ does not need to be additive, sub-additive, convex, or continuous.
+We model the stock returns by an $\alpha$-stable L{\'e}vy processes under some limitations.
+In physics, $\alpha$-stable L{\'e}vy processes are also called L{\'e}vy flights and are used to model physical phenomena, see Cont and Tankov \cite[p.99]{Cont}.
+The marginal distribution of an $\alpha$-stable L{\'e}vy process are sometimes also called L-stable distributions.
+Using L-stable distributions to model prices goes back at least to Mandelbrot \cite{mandelbrot1963variation,mandelbrot1967variation}, and Fama \cite{fama1965behavior}.
+L{\'e}vy processes also play an important role in operations research for modeling asset returns; see, for instance, Kallsen \cite{kallsen2000optimal}, Feng and Linetsky \cite{feng2008pricing}, Kaishev and Dimitrova \cite{kaishev2009dirichlet}, Kardaras \cite{kardaras2009no}, Nowak and Romaniuk \cite{nowak2010computing}, Fu and Yang \cite{fu2012equilibruim}, Laeven and Stadje \cite{laeven2014robust}, Fu et al. \cite{fu2017option}, Ma et al. \cite{ma2021time}, or {\v{C}}ern{\'y} et al. \cite{vcerny2023numeraire}.
+The induced model is more general than the classical Black-Scholes model and is favorable for several reasons, see Cont and Tankov \cite[pp. 1-16]{Cont}.
+For example, contrary to L{\'e}vy processes (with jumps), the Black-Scholes model does not admit heavy tails, which are empirically observed in financial markets, does not allow for large, sudden movements of the asset prices, and, furthermore, induces a complete financial market in the sense that all risks can be perfectly hedged, which might not be realistic.